Admit it … You’ve probably asked yourself “How do I become a millionaire?” more than once in your life.

-Got some numbers of your own you’d like to experiment with?
+By the way: If you’ve got some numbers of your own you’d like to experiment with?
 You can try them yourself using this simple, free online compound interest calculator from BankRate.

-The bottom line: If you want to reach millionaire status someday, you need to put compounding returns to work.
+If you want to reach millionaire status someday, you need to put compounding returns to work.
 Its how you will be able to grow your savings above and beyond what you could ever save under your mattress.
 The more you save, the earlier you start, and more time you give it, the better it will be!